Codechimp404/pp/README.md

 # pp

-An attempt to recreate the a website.
+An attempt to recreate a website.